 • • •

 Jack DeJohnette, John Patitucci and Danilo Perez were in the studio to record their first CD together.
 The All Star Trio, recorded a set of mostly new original tunes for the project.
 John and Danilo were between stops as members of the Wayne Shorter Band.
-We will be mixing later this summer and expect a 2009 release.
-Scott tracked the session and a video documentary of the project was shot for future editing and release.
+Scott tracked the session and a video documentary of the project was shot to be included on this release.

 The Brubeck Brothers - Classified featuring The Imani Winds released on Koch International.
 Our old Friends Chris and Dan Brubeck were in to record an ambitious Project that included a Suite for Woodwinds and Jazz Quartet.
 The Imani Winds, joined the Brubecks with Mike Demicco on Guitar and Chuck Lamb on Keys for this recording which was produced by Chris & Dan Brubeck, Mike DeMicco and Scott Petito.